JRMurr/roc2nix/README.md

 ## Ideas to explore

-- Explore using the nix c abi to make a "nix platform" for roc.
+- Use the nix c abi to make a "nix platform" for roc.
 Potential for roc build to build the derivation or at least move more of this logic into roc.
+- Expose an api to work with `evalModules` or `flakeParts` to make it easier to compose all the needed builds + have better input validation

 Lib setup is heavily inspired by [crane](https://github.com/ipetkov/crane)